Abdel Aziz Abdel Shafy

 Abdel Aziz Abdel Shafy (Arabic : عبد العزيز عبد الشافي) (commonly known as Zizo) is an Egyptian manager and football director (born on December 25, 1952), who was a former striker and coach.

 Football career

 Club career

 Zizo played within Al Ahly youth ranks since the age of 15.
 He became a member of the senior team when he was 17.

 He spent ten years with Al Ahly, scoring over 100 goals for the club through all ranks.

 He was dubbed one of the most talented footballers in the history of Egyptian football, but had to retire at the age of 27 due to a serious injury.

 International career

-Zizo played about 32 matches with his national side Egypt.
+Zizo represented Egypt during the 1970s.
+He played a major role in helping Egypt win the Palestine Cup of Nations in 1972, scoring two goals in the final against hosts Iraq.

 He is one of very few Egyptian footballers to make his Egypt debut at the age of 17.

 He scored on his debut against German Democratic Republic in a friendly match in 1969.